ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 | 2.00912E+13 | 2010 | ...      | 71   | 34814   |
 | 2.00912E+13 | 2010 | ...      | 50   | 34814   |

-In order to analyze the data properly, each variable was considered in relation to how it will need to be used in analysis.
+In order to analyze the data properly, each variable was considered in relation to how it needs to be used in analysis.
 In the case of *CPSIDP*, the nature of the variable is to serve as an identifier variable for each person in the sample, made using a combination of the survey year, the unique identifier assigned each person from every household (captured in the data), and the survey month.
 This variable will not be considered in analysis because of the nature of the variable and because of the several instances of blank values in the data extract.
-Additionally, the *SERIAL, YEAR, PERNUM, BPL, INCTOT*, and *MONTH* variables will not be considered in the analysis.
+Additionally, the *SERIAL, YEAR, PERNUM, BPL, INCTOT*, and *MONTH* variables are not be considered in the analysis.
 The *SEX* variable is a binary variable, taking in values of either 1 or 2, with 1 representing males and 2 representing females.
 The *STATEFIP* variable represents a qualitative nominal variable, which is one that is seperated into levels of no particular order, and specifies entries by state with a numerical code.
 EDUC is an ordinal variable, as the entries are sorted into numerical codes, each representing a level of education, in order.
-For use in analysis, however, the *EDUC* variable will be recoded into a binary variable that will take in a value of 0, indicating an educational attainment at or below some high school participation,  or 1, indicating an educational attainment at or above a high school diploma (or equivalent). *RACE* and *HISPAN* are also qualitative nominal variables, where each level of identification of race, and Hispanic ethnicity is assigned to a numerical code, in no particular order.
-Also for the purposes of use in statistical analysis, the RACE and HISPAN variables will be recoded to create binary variables for each identity group captured within the variables.
+For use in analysis, however, the *EDUC* variable is recoded into a binary variable that takes in a value of 0, indicating an educational attainment at or below some high school participation,  or 1, indicating an educational attainment at or above a high school diploma (or equivalent). *RACE* and *HISPAN* are also qualitative nominal variables, where each level of identification of race, and Hispanic ethnicity is assigned to a numerical code, in no particular order.
+Also for the purposes of use in statistical analysis, the RACE and HISPAN variables are recoded to create binary variables for each identity group captured within the variables.
 The full list of numerical code assignments is available on the IPUMS CPS official website.
-Although recommended by IPUMS, WTFINL and ASECWT will not be used for analysis, as there are some missing values present.
+Although recommended by IPUMS, WTFINL and ASECWT are not be used for analysis, as there are some missing values present.

 ## **Descriptive Statistics**

-For this study, **R** will be the main tool used to perform data analysis, as such built-in functions such as `summary()` and `count()`, along with outside libraries and packages, will be employed to perform the initial exploratory analysis and statistical analysis of the data.
+For this study, **R** is the main tool used to perform data analysis, as such built-in functions such as `summary()` and `count()`, along with outside libraries and packages, are employed to perform the initial exploratory analysis and statistical analysis of the data.

 After filtering the data to only include entries accounting for adults (18 and older in age), the amount of observations in the data sample dropped from 1,048,575 to 753,243 observations.
 Additionally, using R's built-in `count()` function, counts for the amount of individuals by race, gender, and Hispanic Heritage were generated for each year.
 These results can be observed below in **Tables 4-9** covering 2010 and 2015.